The award-winning launch campaign for Compac’s new Spectrim solution proves that seeing really is believing.

-The Hort Connections trade show in May provided the backdrop for the presentation of the 2017 PMA A-NZ Produce Plus Marketer of the Year Award.
-Matt Stillwell, digital marketing manager of post-harvest equipment specialist Compac, took out the coveted prize for his work on the launch of the Spectrim optical sorting platform.
-In an excusive interview with Produce Plus, Stillwell explains how a well orchestrated marketing campaign, delivered predominantly online, has driven sales leads and converted potential buyers into satisfied customers.
+The Hort Connections trade show provided the backdrop for the 2017 PMA Australia-New Zealand Produce Plus Marketer of the Year Award.
+Matt Stillwell, digital marketing manager of post-harvest equipment specialist Compac, scooped the coveted prize for his work on the launch of the Spectrim optical sorting platform.
+In an excusive interview with produce plus, Stillwell explains how a well orchestrated marketing campaign, delivered predominantly online, has driven sales and converted potential buyers into satisfied customers.

-Firstly congratulations.
-Can you tell us what winning the PMA A-NZ Produce Plus Marketer of the Year Award means to you?
+Firstly, congratulations.
+Can you tell us what winning the Marketer of the Year Award means to you?

 Matt Stillwell: Winning the Marketer of the Year Award means a huge amount, especially at a time when marketing has such a big role to play in the fresh produce industry.
 We’ve recently seen Zespri take out a major New Zealand export award for their work in the US, while Hort Innovation has announced the Taste Australia initiative to help Australian producers grow their presence in export markets.
 It’s clear to see an importance is being placed on marketing in our sector.

 Your winning campaign was built around Compac’s launch of the state-of-the-art Spectrim sorting platform in 2016.
 Can you tell us about the target audience for the campaign and how you structured your activity to highlight Spectrim’s key selling points?

 MS: We had high confidence in the product internally, as we had a lot of smart people working behind the scenes.
 However, the product was yet to be validated at market level.

 The ‘See it to believe it’ campaign was structured to create awareness for the product, and the goal was to get potential buyers to see the platform in action, either by touring a Spectrim-equipped packhouse, or a tradeshow demonstration.